kittyjosh111/crypt/README.md

 The iOS shortcut equivalent for this script may be found on routinehub [https://routinehub.co/shortcut/10927/].

+## Usage
+Download the script.
+Run python3 script.py in a terminal.
+Follow the prompts given.
+If you want to pass in a text file to encrypt, use the ```-i``` flag.

+## About
 This script is meant to provide a sort of encryption for simple messages.
 Say you want to send someone a text message without someone else being able to read it.
 You can use this shortcut to send a string of numbers containing the message.

-This shortcut was based off of the concept of OTP (One Time Pad), so each letter of message is randomly altered; this shortcut uses simple math.
+This shortcut was based off of the concept of OTP (One Time Pad), so each letter of message is randomly altered; this shortcut uses addition.
 As I have not extensively studied encryption methods, I could be completely wrong about OTP.
 The shortcut seems to work anyway.

 The TLDR of the mechanism: